lainio/err2/scripts/README.md

 The err2 package will offer auto-migration scripts until version 1.0.0 is published.
-That means that you can safely use the package even the API is not yet 100% staple.
+That means that you can safely use the package even the API is not yet 100% stable.
 We have used that approach for our production code that uses `err2` and it works very well.
 Over 100 KLOC Go code has been auto-migrated successfully from type variables (see below) to Go generics API.